MyoMyatAung/bookstore-assignnment/README.md

 `npm start`

-This will start the development server and open the project in your default browser [https://localhost:3000](http://localhost:3000).
+This will start the development server and open the project in your default browser at [https://localhost:3000](http://localhost:3000).
 Any changes you make to the code will be automatically reloaded in the browser.